 I’m Jane, a gluten-free, Paleo chef, health practitioner, MBA, CBP, CRM, author of Paleo Desserts and Good Morning Paleo.
 This blog is for you and every-body.
 If you’re on a special diet, welcome home.
-Perhaps you’ve found that gluten, carbs, dairy, or refined foods are not what you need.
-Here you’ll find health tips, exciting new methods, and luscious original recipes for a new way to live.
+Perhaps you’ve found that gluten or processed foods are not what you need.
+Here you’ll find health tips, innovative new methods, and luscious original recipes for a new way to live.

 How to use this site: